rtCamp/rtbiz-helpdesk/docs/user/internal-architecture/web_based_ticket_ui.md

 1. Ticket Title - A combination of the unique ID genearted for each ticket and the request subject set by the ticket author.

-2. Ticket Author -  The conatct name, which can be a email address if profile does not have a name associated.
+2. Ticket Author -  The contact name, which can be a email address if profile does not have a name associated.

 3. Gravatar - Gravatar or default image as associated with ticket author's email.